danicastroaraujo/OpenStreetMap-DataWrangling/README.md

 # OpenStreetMap Data Case Study

 This is a Udacity project for the module "Data Wrangling" of the "Data Science for Business" course.
-The goal of this project was to use data munging techniques to clean the OpenStreetMap data for Rio de Janeiro, RJ, Brazil.
+The goal of this project is to clean the OpenStreetMap data for Rio de Janeiro, RJ, Brazil.

 ## Map Area